Kwiatens/OWF-Offgrid-Weather-Forecaster/README.md

   <img src="https://github.com/Kwiatens/OWF-Offgrid-Weather-Forecaster/blob/main/images/Original_OWFR1_logo_white.png?raw=true" alt="OWF" />
 </p>

-OWF™ is an affordable, DiY, offgrid, [Meshtastic](https://meshtastic.org/)® powered weather forecaster that does **NOT** use the internet. **Instead it uses its own sensors to calculate weather predictions using a couple of custom algorithms that are based on Zambretti method.**
+OWF™ is an affordable, DiY, fully offgrid, [Meshtastic](https://meshtastic.org/)® powered weather forecaster that does **NOT** use the internet for its forecasts. **Instead it uses its own sensors to calculate weather predictions using a couple of custom algorithms that are based on Zambretti method.**
 When calibrated, it can be over 90% accurate for 12 hour predictions!

 The board can be build with moderate knowledge of electronics, soldering etc (SMD Components are present)